Search Shortcut cmd + k | ctrl + k

 Text Functions and Operators

-This section describes functions and operators for examining and manipulating string values.
-The symbol denotes a space character.
+This section describes functions and operators for examining and manipulating STRING values.

 Name Description